Strongman1380/heartlandboyshome.org/CONVERSION_SUMMARY.md

 ## What Was Added/Modified

 ### New Files
+- ✅ `vercel.json` - Vercel configuration for routing and optimization
-- ✅ `.htaccess` - Apache configuration for optimization and security
+- ✅ `.htaccess` - Apache configuration (fallback for other hosting)
-- ✅ `HOSTINGER_DEPLOYMENT.md` - Deployment guide for Hostinger
+- ✅ `VERCEL_DEPLOYMENT.md` - Deployment guide for Vercel
 - ✅ `README.md` - Updated for static website
 - ✅ `CONVERSION_SUMMARY.md` - This file